InterConverterInterConverter

 🌡️Automotive Temperature Converter

-Convert automotive temperatures between Fahrenheit and Celsius for engine and cooling system analysis.
-Essential temperature converter for automotive diagnostics.
+Convert automotive temperatures between Fahrenheit and Celsius for engine and cooling-system checks.
+Useful for reference and workshop-style review.

 🌡️ Fahrenheit to Celsius